ilshookim/dfiles/bin/monitor/monitor.md

 # monitor

-dcache is default monitoring this directory.
+./monitor is default monitoring this directory.